 Bennion Gardner is the Founder and Executive Director of The Oquirrh Foundation.
 Growing up on the west side of Salt Lake County, he often wondered what lie beyond Kennecott’s fences.
 After getting married and moving even closer to the mountains he became very involved in the Magna community.
 He began to explore portions of the Oquirrhs that are open to the public and found a place of beauty and solitude worth protecting.

-Liz Oates is a funeral director and embalmer who grew up in the shadows of the Oquirrhs.
+Liz Oates grew up in the shadows of the Oquirrhs.
 She loves hiking and backpacking and hiked 400 miles of the Pacific Crest Trail solo in 2018.
 She believes that everyone should have access to beautiful, wild places and is proud to support the mission of the Oquirrh Foundation.

 Kiera Marie is a graduate student at the University of Utah studying social work and women’s health.
 She is passionate about the planet and proudly calls herself a tree-hugger.
 She grew up in the shadow of the Oquirrhs and they have always been special to her.
 Her grandparents often told stories of freely camping and horseback riding in the Oquirrh Mountains, but never being able to experience that herself.
 She hopes to see the Oquirrhs opened again for outdoor recreation one day.